vytrieuluong/music-website/README.md

 ![image](https://github.com/user-attachments/assets/89477b56-1305-494a-bf09-f370b598d4f0)

 Entity-Relationship Diagram (ERD) Explanation
-This section explains the relationships and entities in our music database system, as illustrated in the ER diagram.
-The ERD helps to structure and manage the different entities involved in our application.
+This section explains the entities and relationships within our music database system, as illustrated in the ER diagram.
+The ERD helps structure and manage the different entities involved in our application.
 Below is a breakdown of the entities and their relationships.

-1. Entities and Attributes:
-SONG:
-- Item 1 Represents each individual song in the system.
-- Item 1 Attributes:
-  - Item 1 song_name: Name of the song.
-  - Item 1 listen_count: Number of times the song has been played.
-  - Item 1 rate: Rating of the song.
-  - Item 1 Linked to SONG_TYPE, WRITER, and SINGER.
-WRITER:
-Represents songwriters.
-Attributes:
-writer_name: Name of the songwriter.
-writer_description: Additional details about the writer.
-writer_id: Unique identifier for each writer.
-Connected to SONG via the song_writer relationship.
-SINGER:

-Represents singers or performers of the song.
-Attributes:
-singer_name: Name of the singer.
-day_of_birth: Date of birth of the singer.
-hometown: Hometown of the singer.
-singer_description: Additional description of the singer.
-ALBUM:

-Represents music albums that contain multiple songs.
-Attributes:
-album_name: Name of the album.
-date_release_album: Release date of the album.
-album_description: Description of the album.
-SONG_TYPE:

-Represents the genre or type of the song.
-Attributes:
-type_name: Genre or type of the song (e.g., Pop, Jazz, Rock).
-description: A brief description of the genre.
-2. Relationships:
-song_writer:

-Defines a many-to-many relationship between SONG and WRITER.
-Each song can have multiple writers, and each writer can write multiple songs.
-Linked by song_id and writer_id.
-BEGIN:

-Represents the relationship between a song, a singer, and the album.
-A song is performed by a singer and is part of an album.
-Attributes such as date and location describe when and where the song was recorded.
-3. Data Flow:
-Each SONG is connected to a specific SONG_TYPE for classification.
-A SONG is written by one or more WRITER(s) and performed by one or more SINGER(s).
-Songs are grouped into ALBUMS, and each album has multiple songs.
-The relationships allow for complex querying, such as retrieving all songs by a particular writer, or all songs in a specific album or genre.
+.
+Entities and Attributes
+SONG
+Item 1 Represents each individual song in the system.
+Item 1 Attributes:
+Item 1 song_name: Name of the song.
+Item 1 listen_count: Number of times the song has been played.
+Item 1 rate: Rating of the song.
+Item 1 Linked to SONG_TYPE, WRITER, and SINGER.
+WRITER
+Item 1 Represents songwriters.
+Item 1 Attributes:
+Item 1 writer_name: Name of the songwriter.
+Item 1 writer_description: Additional details about the writer.
+Item 1 writer_id: Unique identifier for each writer.
+Item 1 Connected to SONG via the song_writer relationship.
+SINGER
+Item 1 Represents singers or performers of the song.
+Item 1 Attributes:
+Item 1 singer_name: Name of the singer.
+Item 1 day_of_birth: Date of birth of the singer.
+Item 1 hometown: Hometown of the singer.
+Item 1 singer_description: Additional description of the singer.
+ALBUM
+Item 1 Represents music albums that contain multiple songs.
+Item 1 Attributes:
+Item 1 album_name: Name of the album.
+Item 1 date_release_album: Release date of the album.
+Item 1 album_description: Description of the album.
+SONG_TYPE
+Item 1 Represents the genre or type of the song.
+Item 1 Attributes:
+Item 1 type_name: Genre or type of the song (e.g., Pop, Jazz, Rock).
+Item 1 description: A brief description of the genre.

 ![image](https://github.com/user-attachments/assets/a5bc34c0-4222-4e64-874e-54df06ba11e9)

 ### **Design table and checkpoint after run project**